 Sydney’s culinary landscape ranges from lauded fine diners to cosy wine bars, secret laneway restaurants and tiny omakase bars where getting a reservation is harder than running into Chris Hemsworth.Tuck in to some of Sydney's best.

-Start with the legends of the Sydney fine dining scene.
-Quay, Bennelong, Aria and Cafe Sydney are set around Sydney Harbour, serving innovative modern Australian cuisine with exceptional views.
-Go for seafood and steak at the striking art deco Rockpool Bar & Grill and indulgent French-Japanese degustation at Tetsuya’s.
+Start at the top with the big guns of Sydney’s fine dining scene.
+Quay, Bennelong, Aria and Cafe Sydney serve superb modern Australian cuisine coupled with front row seats to dazzling Sydney Harbour.
+Wood-fired meats, seafood and a world-class wine list star at the visually impressive art deco Rockpool Bar & Grill while Sydney institution Tetsuya’s French-Japanese degustation menu never fails to impress.

-Each year the Good Food Guide awards chef’s hats (similar to Michelin stars) to top restaurants.
-Three hats is the top award.
-In 2020 it was awarded to Quay and Sixpenny, a smart and elegant diner in the Inner West.
-The city’s two hat restaurants pride themselves on innovation.
-Momofuku Seiobo is the first Australian outpost of celebrity chef David Chang’s empire, serving contemporary Caribbean cuisine inside The Star.
+Each year the Good Food Guide awards chef’s hats (similar to Michelin stars) to Australia’s top restaurants; three hats being the top award.
+In 2020& it was awarded to Quay and Sixpenny, a smart and elegant diner in the Inner West that pays homage to old and new.

-There’s no gas or electricity at Surry Hills’ Firedoor, where everything is cooked over a wood fire.
+Speaking of wood, there’s no gas or electricity at Surry Hills’ Firedoor, where everything is cooked over coals and the ingredients speak for themselves.
 It's all about fire at Porteño, an achingly cool Argentinian grill, too.
-Chippendale’s Automata serves bold food in an industrial dining room.
-Yellow in Potts Point is Sydney's first fine dining vegetarian and vegan restaurant, pairing delectable dishes with an exciting wine list.
+Chippendale’s Automata serves bold food in an industrial dining room, while Potts Point is home to Yellow, Sydney's first fine dining vegetarian and vegan restaurant, pairing creative dishes with an excellent wine list.